 Cricut machines for absolute beginners

-What is a Cricut machine and what can you make with them, we take you through the very basics to help you decide if a Cricut die-cutting machine is something you should add to your craft stash!
+What is a Cricut machine and what can you make with them?
+We take you through the very basics to help you decide if a Cricut cutting machine is something you should add to your craft stash!

 Here in the first part of our Cricut for Beginners Guide, we'll be going through the basics.
-Add a comment with your questions, as we will be building up an archive of videos showing you how to make the most of your Cricut and the Design Space software and would love to know what aspects of your Cricut Machines you'd like help with!
+We show you how to make the most of your Cricut and the Design Space software and would love to know what aspects of your Cricut Machines you'd like help with!

 What is a Cricut machine?